jilleb/MQB-FPA/README.md

 The 010 editor script to convert raw hex data to 0x00-shaped data.

 ## Wiki
 The place where the entire dataset is described and explored.
+Check it out [here](../..//wiki).